trushmi/trushmi/README.md

 </details>

-## 🤝 Let's connect
+## Let's connect 🤝
-Have questions or just want to chat about code?
+Want to chat about code or build something together?
 Message me on [LinkedIn](https://www.linkedin.com/in/trushmi/)!
 <!--
 **trushmi/trushmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.